 * Faculty have a lot of things going on (classes, research, etc.)

 When you have a question or a problem, do not wait until the last minute to contact your advisor.
 Take some time to learn your advisor’s style and the best ways to reach him/her.
 Have reasonable expectations — do not expect an immediate response to emails and voicemails.

 * Faculty advising is much more than course selection and PINs

 Take the time to develop a mentoring relationship with your faculty – the better your advisor knows you, the more able s/he will be to guide you.
 For example, if your faculty advisor is familiar with your academic interests, career goals, and skills, s/he will be better able to advise you on courses that will be most enriching for you.

 * Don’t wait until you have a problem to see your advisor

 Be proactive.
 Talk to your advisor at the first sign of difficulty rather than waiting.
 You and your advisor can work together to develop a strategy for solving the problem.
 This may include identifying and using appropriate campus resources.

-- Understanding the General Education curriculum, both the General Education Requirement (GER for the Class of 2013) and the General Education Program (GEP for the Class of 2014 and beyond).
+- Understanding the General Education Program (GEP curriculum for the Class of 2014 and beyond).

 - Understanding registration procedures and resolving problems that may occur during the registration process.